 Don't share razors, towels, or athletic equipment.

-Wash hands frequently -- always before and after playing sports, working out, or using athletic equipment.
+Wash hands often—always before and after playing sports, working out, or using athletic equipment.

-Use liquid soap rather than bar soap when washing hands to avoid sharing soap and spreading germs.
+Use liquid soap rather than bar soap when washing hands so you don't share soap and spread germs.

-Use an alcohol-based hand sanitizer when soap and water are not available.
+Use an alcohol-based hand sanitizer when soap and water are not on hand.

 Always shower after sports practice or training.